 When deciding between the two methods, cost is typically a key factor for consideration.
 Variations in cost can be influenced by production volume, tool costs, material savings, and the size of the part.

 Production volume is one of the simplest factors to define.
 On the whole, if the production run for the life of the part is fewer than 100 parts, machining is a suitable option, while if the lifetime volume is more than 100 parts, the casting makes more sense.

 In general, CNC machining is less costly for low volume runs and prototyping, but eventually, a crossover point is reached where molding is more cost-effective for larger production volumes.

 For cast molding, the cost of the tool is lower than what is often expected.
 Depending on the volume, the casting tool can be formed from aluminum, filled epoxy, silicon, or even high-density foam.

-To compare, metallic tools have the highest costs, but are most likely to last for the full lifetime of the program, while composite tools cost only around one third of the price of metallic tools, but may need repair over time.
+To compare, metallic tools have the highest costs but are most likely to last for the full lifetime of the program, while composite tools cost only around one-third of the price of metallic tools, but may need repair over time.

 Material savings have an impact on the cost of the processing method.
 Subtractive manufacturing, such as machining, consists of producing a product by removing, cutting, and drilling away excess material to yield the preferred shape.
 This process does, of course, result in the production of excess waste.
-This waste is raw material that is included in your costs and must now be discarded.
+This waste is a raw material that is included in your costs and must now be discarded.

 Alternatively, formative manufacturing employs methods such as casting, injection molding, and stamping to produce or cast materials directly into the shape of the final product.
-With this method minimal excess waste is produced, thus, depending on the size of complexity of the part produced, there may be substantial material savings.
+With this method minimal excess waste is produced, thus, depending on the size or complexity of the part produced, there may be substantial material savings.

 Subtractive manufacturing, like machining, involves cutting out the desired component from a block of material.
 Whereas formative manufacturing, like molding, involves forming the part with very little material waste.